seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **CRESSIDA**
 But there was more temperate fire under the pot of
-her eyes: did her eyes run o’er too?
+her eyes: did her eyes run o'er too?

 **PANDARUS**
 And Hector laughed.